SmokinCaterpillar/pypet/doc/source/cookbook.rst

 Cookbook
 =================================

-Here you can find some more explanations on various concepts of *pypet*:
+Here you can find some more explanations on various concepts of *pypet*.

 .. toctree::
+      cookbook/environment
       cookbook/trajectory
       cookbook/parameter
-      cookbook/environment
       cookbook/concept